jstowers/ReduxWeatherApp/MY_README.md

 ***axios***

-Node package used to make AJAX requests from the browser.
+A node package used to make AJAX requests from the browser.
 Axios works almost identically to jQuery.

 1. Install package at the command line: